Undergraduate Program Overview

 The Department of Speech-Language Pathology offers a Bachelor of Science in Speech-Language Pathology (SLP).
 This degree provides education in basic human communication and its disorders and introduces students to evidence-based practices, ethics, and professional attitudes in serving diverse individuals in our community who have communication disorders.

 Program At A Glance:

-- Cohort based program with a new cohort beginning each Fall
+- Cohort based program with a new cohort beginning each Spring and Fall

 Program Student Learning Outcomes

 Upon completion of the program, students will be able to:

 The student must demonstrate knowledge of basic human communication, hearing, and swallowing processes, including the appropriate biological, neurological, acoustic, psychological, developmental, and linguistic and cultural bases.

 Students will be able to: 1-a) Differentiate normal and abnormal human development across the lifespan.
 1-b) Apply knowledge of anatomy and physiology to communication and swallowing processes.
 1-b) Analyze a speech and language sample including acoustic, phonetic, phonological, morphological, syntactic, semantic, and pragmatic qualities from diverse populations across the lifespan.

 The student must incorporate concepts of communication, hearing, and swallowing functions to communicate information regarding development, differences, and/or disorders, in oral and written form.